Randoodl/Clarity_CT/README.md

 ### ❓About <a name = "about"></a>
 Clarity CT is a simple, customisable RGB colour picker and palette tool intended to be used alongside graphic design applications.
+Its whole purpose is to provide you with an easily copyable colour value in either RGB or HEX notation.
 It started as a small, fun foray into raylib and turned into the behemoth it is now.

 >`"This code is not written very well"`